USA Banner

 AB Biology, University of Chicago

 Amity Wilczek, PhD joined the U.S. DOT Volpe Center’s Energy Analysis and Sustainability Division in 2021.
-She provides analytical and statistical expertise for a variety of projects, drawing on her background in natural and environmental sciences, mathematical and statistical modeling, and science communication and education.
-At the U.S. DOT Volpe Center, Wilczek’s work to date has focused on climate resilience (with the Energy and Resource Efficiency Program and FAA) and equity (with the Departmental Office of Civil Rights).
+Wilczek provides analytical and statistical expertise for a variety of projects, drawing on her background in natural and environmental sciences, mathematical and statistical modeling, and science communication and teaching.
+At the U.S. DOT Volpe Center, her work to date has focused on decision support tools for improving resilience (including with FAA, Department of Agriculture (USDA), Federal Emergency Management Agency (FEMA), Office of the Assistant Secretary for Transportation Policy (OST-P), and the Energy and Resource Efficiency Program) and workforce analysis (with the Departmental Office of Civil Rights and the Departmental Office of Human Resource Management).

 Prior to joining the U.S. DOT Volpe Center, Wilczek spent more than 20 years working as a researcher and educator.
 Her work on plant responses to changing environments has appeared in many scientific journals including Science, Proceedings of the National Academy of Sciences, Ecology, American Naturalist, and Philosophical Transactions of the Royal Society.
-Wilczek’s teaching career started at Harvard and Brown before transitioning to Deep Springs College in eastern California, where she served for more than 10 years as Herbert Reich Chair of Natural Sciences, Academic Dean, and Vice President.
+Wilczek’s teaching career started at Harvard and Brown before transitioning to Deep Springs College, where she served as Herbert Reich Chair of Natural Sciences, Academic Dean, and Vice President.

 PhD Operations Research, Massachusetts Institute of Technology